isomerpages/moe-pasirrissec/_cca/Uniformed Groups/National Cadet Corps.md

 ### Highlights

 * Both our NCC Boys and NCC Girls units have attained the Distinction Award every year since 2018.
 We have good results from thw Annual Sports Competition, with our Sec 1 Boys and Sec 2 Girls units placing 4th in Nationals.
 * Freestyle Drill Exhibition (FSD) competition has always been the niche of the PRSS NCC unit.
 The exciting annual competition fosters creativity, teamwork, resilience and discipline that are hallmarks of an NCC Cadet.
-In this competition, cadets are required to choreograph the drill movements and promote creativity to make drill fun but yet challenging.
+In this competition, cadets are required to choreograph the drill movements and promote creativity to make the drill fun but yet challenging.
 * We are also growing our Precision Drill Squad (PDS) starting in 2025, inviting interested students to join and train precision drills with rifles.
 Courses organised by HQ will also be offered to them as they advance in their proficiency.

 ### Schedule